guyinatuxedo/nightmare/modules/07-bof_static/dcquals16_feedme/readme.md

 '0x20'
 ```

 So we can see that the offset to the stack canary is `0x20` bytes, and that the offset to the return address is `0x30` bytes.
 Both are well within the reach of our buffer overflow.
-Lastly let's see where the `feedMeFunc` function is called.
+Lastly, let's see where the `feedMeFunc` function is called.
 We can see the backtrace using gdb:

 ```
 gef➤  r